PaloAltoNetworks/prisma.pan.dev/api/cloud/api-integration-config.md

 #### Add, Update, or Test an Azure Service Bus Queue Integration

 To add an Azure Service Bus queue integration, make your request as described in [Add Integration](/api/cloud/cspm/integrations#operation/save-integration).
-As part of the request body, the **integrationType** parameter for an Azure Service Bus queue integration is **azure_service_bus_queue**.
+As part of the request body, the `integrationType` parameter for an Azure Service Bus queue integration is `azure_service_bus_queue`.

-If you want to use the service principal-based access provided when the Azure cloud account was onboarded to Prisma Cloud, then the **integrationConfig** parameter contains the following key/value pairs.
+If you want to use the service principal-based access provided when the Azure cloud account was onboarded to Prisma Cloud, then the `integrationConfig` parameter contains the following key/value pairs.

 Key | Value Description | Value Type | Default Value or Required
 -----| ------------------ | ---------- | -------------
 accountId | Azure account ID with service principal to which the Azure Service Bus queue belongs | string | _required_ queueUrl | The URL configured in the Azure Service Bus queue where Prisma sends alerts | string | _required_

-If you want to use a role with limited permissions, then the **integrationConfig** parameter contains the following key/value pairs.
+If you want to use a role with limited permissions, then the `integrationConfig` parameter contains the following key/value pairs.

 Key  |  Value Description | Value Type | Default Value or Required
 -----| ------------------ | ---------- | -------------
 connectionString | Azure Shared Access String connection string | string | _required_
 queueUrl | The URL configured in the Azure Service Bus queue where Prisma sends alerts | string | _required_

 To update an Azure Service Bus queue integration, make your request as described in [Update Integration](/api/cloud/cspm/integrations#operation/update-integration).
-The **queueUrl** in **integrationConfig** is editable.
+Parameter `integrationConfig.queueUrl` is mutable.

 To test an Azure Service Bus queue integration, make your request as described in [Test Integration](/api/cloud/cspm/integrations#operation/test-integration).